Man Utd vs Liverpool: Why are Ole Gunnar Solskjaer's side struggling?

 Defensively, not much has changed, apart from a spike in goals conceded during the final two months of last season.

-This campaign, United's mean backline are conceding a similar number of goals as they did during their purple patch last term, while the stats also suggest not much has changed with general distribution.
+This campaign, United's mean backline are conceding a similar number of goals as they did during their purple patch last season, while the stats also suggest not much has changed with general distribution.

 However, their attacking problems ring loud and clear.